zent2g/Rock-Paper-Scissor/README.md

 # Short Description 🎲
-A classic Rock, Paper, Scissors game that can be played through the browser console.
+A classic Rock, Paper, Scissors game that can be played through buttons.

 ## Technologies and Tools 🔧
 1. HTML